mbucknell/keycloak-python-poc/README.md

 Run the script - ```env/bin/python keycloak_example.py```.
 This should print out the verified token.

-### Using authorization in a Python microservice that uses Flask and Flask-Restplus.
+### Using authentication in a Python microservice that uses Flask and Flask-Restplus.

 The example app in this directory, uses the Flask extension, Flask JWT Simple (https://github.com/vimalloc/flask-jwt-simple).
 It is a sister extension of flask-jwt-extended.
 It provides barebones support for working with JWT's which is what we need.